The proceeds of the Resurrection Derby and

 We quizzed them about who catches the fish and

-that everybody does from way north to locally.
+they said the wire tag records show that everybody does from way north to locally.

 The fish return in the spring and we catch them in July and August.